 The novelist's footsteps will take you to La Châtre, where she regularly visited her friends from Berry.
 You will find here a picturesque small town, rich in heritage which will not fail to amaze you, to discover absolutely!

 You arrive at the last part of the route leading to the source of the Indre, transition between the department of Indre and that of Cher.
-But before closing the trip, there are still universes to explore.
-The bocage will become more hilly, discovering the first foothills of the Massif Central.
+But before completing the journey, there are still universes to explore.
+The bocage will become more hilly, revealing the first foothills of the Massif Central.

 Still guided by George Sand, you will pass through Briantes, the setting for an incredible adventure that she recounted in her novel "Les Beaux Messieurs de Bois Doré" and that she located in the castle (private) dating from the XVe century.
 But you will especially see the dovecote which is made up of 2500 boulins (small pottery niches), which can accommodate a couple and two children.